ATR Technical Analysis & ATR Trade Signals

 Low ATR values

-Low Average True Range values showed extended periods of sideways trading price movement- Price Range, such as those found at market tops and consolidation periods.
+Low Average True Range values showed extended periods of sideways trading price movement- Price Range, such as those found at market tops & consolidation periods.
 Low ATR values are typical for the periods of sideways movement of long duration which happen at the top of the market & during consolidation.

 Calculation